benmoseley/symbolic-regression-with-deep-neural-networks-workshop/README.md

  - Part 2: Generating a training dataset of expressions and tokenization
  - Part 3: Training a deep neural network to carry out symbolic regression

-# Assessment
+# Coding tasks

-You will be assessed on **your completion of each task in this notebook**.
+The notebook includes coding tasks.
 Each task is labelled like this:

- > **Task 0.0**: Complete this!
+> Task: do this!

- Please fill in your code in the cell provided below each task.
+The notebook is designed for you to go at your own pace, and also contains extension exercises to stretch those with previous experience.

+If you get stuck, please ask the instructors for help, and the completed notebooks are available in this repository for your reference.

 # Goal